 MRWA consists of nine elected Members representing the five constituent district councils in Merseyside.
-The number of Members per district is set by statute and is shown in brackets against each council below alongside the membership during 2022-23:
+The number of Members per district is set by statute and is shown in brackets against each council below alongside the membership during 2024/25:

 - Knowsley (1): Cllr Bell

-- Liverpool (3): Cllrs Concepcion, Robertson-Collins and Hanson
+- Liverpool (3): Cllrs Brown, Norris and Robertson-Collins

-- St Helens (1): Cllr Johnson
+- St Helens (1): Cllr Gomez-Aspron

-- Sefton (2): Cllrs Page and Sayers
+- Sefton (2): Cllrs Kelly and Page

-- Wirral (2): Cllrs Walsh and Williams
+- Wirral (2): Cllrs Baldwin and Williams

 Halton Council has delegated part of its functions to enable its waste to be accepted under MRWA's contracts.
-A Member from Halton has been appointed to MRWA (Cllr Nelson), however, this Member does not have voting rights.
+A non-voting Member from Halton is also appointed to MRWA.